Wii Shop Channel: Discontinuation

-Finally on January 30, 2019, Nintendo – at 6 am PST – shut down the Wii Shop Channel (after 12 years of being around on Wii systems – since its launch along with the release of Wii).
-They removed all WiiWare, Virtual Console games, and other Wii Channels from sale and/or initial download.
-The only exceptions are the save data update channel for The Legend of Zelda: Skyward Sword, the Wii U Transfer Tool channel (on Wii consoles), and the Wii System Transfer channel (from the Wii U's Wii Mode on Wii U consoles).
-It is now impossible to purchase and play new content as of Feb.
-1, 2019.
-However, users can still continue re-downloading previously purchased content they have acquired (prior to the shutdown date) and/or transfer Wii data from a Wii to a Wii U via the Wii U Transfer Tool.
-(That is, if it – the Wii U Transfer Tool – is purchased from the Wii Shop Channel.)
-The ability to re-download previously purchased content and/or transfer Wii data from a Wii to a Wii U is going to continue until an unknown date.
-On the day of the closure, the shop's main UI has been updated to show its original 2006 layout as it appeared when the channel first launched back on November 19, 2006 (removing the WiiWare option entirely).
+On January 30, 2019, Nintendo shut down the Wii Shop Channel and removed all WiiWare, Virtual Console games, and other Wii Channels from sale or initial download.
+The only exceptions are the save data update channel for The Legend of Zelda: Skyward Sword, the Wii U Transfer Tool channel (on Wii consoles), and the Wii System Transfer channel (on Wii U consoles).
+Users can continue re-downloading any games and apps they acquired before the shutdown, and the ability to re-download previously purchased content or transfer data from a Wii to a Wii U will continue for the foreseeable future.
+On the day of the closure, the shop's main UI was updated to show its original layout as it appeared when it was first launched back on November 19, 2006, removing the WiiWare option entirely.

-Japanese users were able to transfer or refund any remaining Wii Points after the shutdown date from February 21, 2019, until August 31, 2019.
+Japanese users were able to transfer or refund any remaining Wii Points after the shutdown date from February 21, 2019 until August 31, 2019.
 The refunded points could be transferred to a local bank account or received as a refund from a convenience store.

-In popular culture

-Throughout the channel’s lifetime --and as of February 1, 2019-- the channel's theme music has become popular and well-received on the internet and has also been used in internet memes, even well after the channel shut down its service in 2019 (though Wii Shop Channel users are still able to continue redownloading previously purchased content and/or --with the Wii U Transfer Tool-- transfering Wii data over from a Wii to a Wii U --and is the only thing they can do now on the channel, but can no longer purchase and play new software).